PedroLopes/HoloLens-ElectricalMuscleStimulation/README.md

 ### Code authors

-The code was authored by **Sijing You** (Holelens Apps, EMS Unity Server) and **Pedro Lopes** (EMS parameters, Marker Generator).
+The code was authored by **Sijing You** (Hololens Apps, EMS Unity Server) and **Pedro Lopes** (EMS protocol, Marker Generator).
 You can contact them via github.

 The paper ``Adding Force Feedback to Mixed Reality Experiences and Games using Electrical Muscle Stimulation (CHI'18)``, which you can read [here](https://hpi.de/baudisch/projects/ems-ar-haptics.html) was authored by Pedro Lopes, Sijing You, Alexandra Ion and Patrick Baudisch.

+#FAQ

-### I don't have an EMS device!
+### 1. I don't have an EMS device!
 What to I do?

-You can get or build an [openEMSstim](https://github.com/PedroLopes/openEMSstim) (a piece of hardware that allows you to easily control a off the shelf muscle stimulator).
+You can get or build an [openEMSstim](https://github.com/PedroLopes/openEMSstim) (a piece of hardware that allows you to easily control an off the shelf muscle stimulator).
 All the schematics and code are available.

+### 2. I don't feel EMS

+1. Look at your EMS_Server, did it get the message from the HoloLens?
+If not
+	1. re-check the IP addresses for both devices.
+	2. Make sure they are on the same network
+	3. Make sure they can ``ping`` each other (in other words, make sure this network is not aggressively blocking ports/messages)

+2. If the message arrived at your EMS_Server but you did not feel anything:
+	1. Recheck your EMS machine by calibrating it again.

 ### Liability